 While name change after marriage is a personal decision, it is in your best interest to tell both sides of families the exact name you intend to use (whether you elect to change or not.)
 This will allow anyone who is planning a monogrammed gift or writing a wedding check to use the correct name.
 It also prevents the awkward situation of being unable to return mis-monogrammed gifts or asking for checks to be re-written with different names.

 Once you are married, your pastor or officiant will sign the marriage license and submit it to the County Clerk’s office.
-They will then issue your certified marriage certificate approximately 2 weeks after your wedding.
-This is the legal document that most government offices need to see to process your married name change.
+The office will then issue your certified marriage certificate approximately 2 weeks after your wedding.
+This certificate is the legal document that most government offices need to see to process your married name change.
 We suggest requesting 2-3 additional certified marriage certificates (not copies) to streamline the name-change filing process.

 Social Security is supposed to notify the IRS of your new married name when they process your SS-5 form.
 However, you should file the IRS 8822 form for free to ensure they know of your new married name.
 In our experience, it is well worth the 5 minutes of effort to avoid any tax and/or tax return snags stemming from having two different names.